 - Get Everything Ready First.
 Things will move quickly once you get started, so measure & set aside all your ingredients close by so you can easily reach and add things as needed.

 - Combine Sugar, Corn Syrup & Water.
-In a medium saucepan, combine sugar, corn syrup, and water.
+In a medium saucepan or pot, combine sugar, corn syrup, and water.
 Whisk to combine well and wipe down the sides so there aren’t a bunch of sugar crystals on the sides.
 (This helps prevent crystallization.)
-You can also use a pastry brush dipped in water to brush down the sides.
+You can also use a wet pastry brush dipped in water to brush down the sides.